TeagueSS/LetsDance/README.md

         Convert Video: Contains methods for turning a video into frames

         Download.py **THE MAIN METHOD HERE**
-            CONTAINS METHODS FOR DOWNLAODING, PROCESSING, AND ENCODING ALL IN ONE MULTITHREADED LOOP.
+            CONTAINS METHODS FOR DOWNLOADING, PROCESSING, AND ENCODING ALL IN ONE MULTITHREADED LOOP.
-             This task is optomized for High CPU core counts and usses a ThreadPool based approach.
+             This task is optimized for High CPU core counts and uses a ThreadPool based approach.
-        (This program ran on a 14 Core Apple M3 cpu, threading is highlighy optomized and will hit your Cores HARD) You can make the opperation Single threaded by editing the code in CombineAudioAndVideo.py (process_audio_and_video_frames_Multi_Threaded method)
+        (This program ran on a 14 Core Apple M3 cpu, threading is highly optimized and will hit your Cores HARD) You can make the operation Single threaded by editing the code in CombineAudioAndVideo.py (process_audio_and_video_frames_Multi_Threaded method)